bigcommerce/dev-docs/docs/api-docs/partner/pos/pos-foundation-overview.md

 ## Create and configure the database

 POS Foundation uses MongoDB as a database engine.
-If you want to use a different database engine, update the configuration, migration, and seed files to use the data store of your choice.
-For a list of supported database options, see Prisma's [data source documentation](https://www.prisma.io/docs/reference/tools-and-interfaces/prisma-schema/data-sources/).
+If you want to use a different database engine, update the configuration, migration, and seed files to use the data store of your choice; see Prisma's [data source documentation](https://www.prisma.io/docs/reference/tools-and-interfaces/prisma-schema/data-sources/) for a list of supported database options.

 To configure your POS implementation to use MongoDB, complete the following steps: